sirkon/mad/USECASES.md

 ```
 of course we could use other structured formats suitable for humans, such as YAML, but:

-1. Its toolset is nowhere near as developed as Markdown support.
-Specifically, there's no syntax aware highlighting for
+1. Its toolset is nowhere near as developed as Markdown support, where you have syntax
-code blocks and this is really matters in case such as ours.
+highlighting, folding, etc for fenced code blocks (VSCode on Ubuntu 17.10 in this example).
 2. YAML unmarshaller is a bit too allowing.
 We wanted to get an error when we declare a non-pointer field
     ```go
     type Metric struct {